KeitumetsiM18/open5g-on-aws-ec2-KeitumetsiM18/README.md

 ## Reflection

-During this assignment I learned how lightweight Kubernetes distributions such as K3s simplify the deployment of container orchestration platforms.
-Setting up a cluster on AWS helped me understand the relationship between cloud infrastructure and containerized applications.

-One challenge I faced was configuring GitHub repositories and resolving merge conflicts when pushing my work.
-I resolved this by using Git commands such as git pull, git add, and git push to synchronize my local repository with the remote repository.

-Another challenge involved understanding how multiple nodes communicate within a Kubernetes cluster.
-Through the installation process I learned how the control plane manages cluster state while worker nodes run application workloads.
+During this assignment, I gained practical experience in deploying a lightweight Kubernetes cluster using K3s on AWS EC2 instances.
+This process helped me understand how cloud infrastructure supports containerized applications and how Kubernetes simplifies the deployment, management, and orchestration of these applications.
+I also developed a clearer understanding of how control plane components manage cluster operations such as scheduling and networking, while nodes execute workloads within the cluster.

+One of the main challenges I encountered was establishing a stable connection to my EC2 instance and ensuring I was working in the correct environment.
+Initially, I mistakenly used AWS CloudShell instead of connecting directly to the EC2 instance, which caused several installation errors, including issues with system services.
+I resolved this by correctly using SSH with a key pair to access the Ubuntu instance, which allowed the K3s installation to proceed successfully.
+Another challenge involved permission errors when running Kubernetes commands.
+I learned how to use elevated privileges with sudo and how Kubernetes configuration files control access to the cluster.

-This assignment also helped me understand how cloud-native technologies relate to modern telecommunications and 5G systems.
-Kubernetes enables scalable microservices architecture which is essential for cloud-native network functions used in 5G.
+This assignment also helped me understand how K3s relates to production Kubernetes environments and modern 5G cloud-native systems.
+While K3s is a lightweight version of Kubernetes, it still maintains core functionalities such as container orchestration, service management, and networking.
+These features are essential in production environments, especially in 5G networks where microservices and cloud-native architectures are used to deliver scalable and low-latency services.

-Virtualization and containerization make it possible to deploy scalable services quickly across distributed cloud environments.
-Containers package applications with their dependencies, while orchestration tools such as Kubernetes ensure that these containers run reliably and can scale according to demand.
+Additionally, I learned how virtualization and containerization enable scalable services.
+Virtualization allows multiple virtual machines to run on shared hardware, while containerization ensures that applications run consistently across different environments.
+Kubernetes then orchestrates these containers, enabling automatic scaling, load balancing, and high availability.
+Overall, this assignment improved my troubleshooting skills, strengthened my understanding of cloud-native technologies, and prepared me for real-world IT and networking environments.
 # Assignment 1 - K3s on AWS
 # Assignment 1 — K3s on AWS